NBA Rumors: Los Angeles Lakers Could Be A Potential Landing Spot For Kevin Love

 — Bleacher Report (@BleacherReport) June 13, 2018

-Love may not be the huge splash that the Lakers’ fans are expecting, but there is no question that he would thrive in a bigger role.
+Love may not be the huge splash that the Lakers fans are expecting, but there is no question that he would thrive in a bigger role.
 Los Angeles could use some help in the front-court, which Love would be able to provide.
 He also likely wouldn’t cost too terribly much, although B/R does mention Kyle Kuzma in their proposed trade package.

 More than likely, the Lakers would not be willing to trade Kuzma in a deal that brought Love to L.A.